PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves the mid-stage SiNet Concat/Resize affine island to `passes/sinet_concat_resize_layout.py`.
-The former 487-line raw mutator is now a 17-line compatibility dispatcher over one bounded indexed matcher and transaction owner.
-Three input adapters and all equivalent post adapters are removed only after the complete Resize/affine branch, Concat, residual tail, post aliases, legacy fan-out, shape/layout, and grouped-constant contract is proven.
-The pre-existing and indexed implementations serialize byte-identical float32 and float16 SiNet artifacts.
+The latest implementation unit moves the two-Concat SiNet affine tail to `passes/sinet_tail_concat_layout.py`.
+The former 654-line raw mutator is now a 17-line compatibility dispatcher over one bounded indexed matcher and transaction owner.
+It reuses the preceding adapter/Resize-affine contracts, then proves both residual stages, two Concat axes, eight grouped constants, post aliases, and legacy fan-out before removing four input adapters and all equivalent post adapters.
+The pre-existing and indexed pipelines serialize byte-identical float32 and float16 SiNet artifacts.

 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482